GHOST WRITER – THE HAND THAT GUIDES THE PEN

 Writing without a reader is like talking to yourself.
 What you say may make perfect sense but no-one will hear you – or, even if they do, they’ll probably think you’re crazy!!!!

-The strange thing was that when I started to research the facts of the era (Anglo Saxon England), I found that so much of what I had jotted down fitted the perceived historical facts like a glove.
-Then, when I eventually gave my ghost a name (actually, I gave him two names but you’ll have to read the book to find out why) he seemed to come to life and I realised that I was no longer writing a short ghost story, I was writing a novel.
+The strange thing was that when I eventually gave my ghost a name (actually, I gave him two names but you’ll have to read the book to find out why) he seemed to come to life and I realised that I was no longer writing a short ghost story, I was writing a novel.

 When I’d finished it, I sent a draft off to several publishers, all of whom were very complimentary but they either rejected it as being ‘not for their market’ or suggested so many revisions that I began to wonder who was actually writing it.
 That’s not to say that their suggestions were unwelcome; in fact I took on board quite a few of them but, in the end, I opted to tell my story (or rather Matthew’s story) my way – in the way that it had come to me.

 One of the publishers made a very valid point in saying that the voice at the beginning of the story (in the Prelude) seems older than the text suggests.
 When I looked at this I realised it was true.
 I also realised why – it was because Matthew’s life did not end where my story ended, implying that he yet had even more to tell me.
-With that in mind I drafted Book Two (The Warrior with the Pierced Heart) and even sketched out an outline of a plot for Book Three (The Final Reckoning).
-There is even a wildly ambitious plan for a Book Four but that won’t be about Matthew, it’ll be about …actually, you’ll have to wait and see what that will be about!
+With that in mind, I wrote Book Two (The Warrior with the Pierced Heart) and Book Three (The Final Reckoning) which were intended to complete the series.
+However, so many people asked what became of various characters that I then wrote Book Four (Bloodlines) and Book Five (The Prodigal Son – to be released in 2022).

 I’d like to think that Matthew’s ‘ghost’ guided my pen throughout the process (or should I say told me which keys to press on my keyboard?).
-Certainly it felt that way at times as so much came gushing out – including details I didn’t know I knew but then found to be correct.
+Certainly it felt that way at times.
 So, is it possible that this really is Matthew telling his story through me – and if so, does that mean it could actually be true?

 Personally, I think not.
 To accept that would be to deny the hours of research, drafting, editing and revision that are all part of writing a novel.
 But I think it is just one of those stories that needed to be told to the extent that several reviewers have described it as ‘a damn good tale’.
 If so, I regard myself as being very fortunate that it was given to me to tell it.